DISPUTE OVER WHO’S FAULT – AUTO ACCIDENT LAWYERS

-If you are injured in a car accident and the other driver disputes that it was his or her fault, call our office and speak with our lawyers for a free consultation.
+If you are injured in a car accident in MN and the other driver disputes that it was his or her fault, call our office and speak with our personal injury lawyers for a free consultation.
 At the Rochlin Law Firm, we have over 25 years’ experience representing hundreds of people injured in a car accident.
 Our top attorneys will discuss your auto accident case at our offices in Edina, Minneapolis, St. Louis Park, or Woodbury.
 A car accident lawyer will also meet people at their homes in St. Paul, Roseville, Brooklyn Park, Forest Lake, Anoka, Chanhassen, Chaska, Apple Valley, Burnsville, and other cities throughout Minnesota.
 Our primary focus is on making sure our clients get all the compensation they are entitled to.
 We never charge anything unless you receive compensation for your injury.